 - $25 “covers half-day trip with gear necessary to recreate”

-10,781’- Starring at students daily, Mt Baker is often climbed by the Outdoor Center!
-Mt Baker is the second most thermally active volcanoes in the Cascades.
+10,781’- Staring at students daily, Mt Baker is often climbed by the Outdoor Center!
+Mt Baker is the second most thermally active volcano in the Cascades.
 Often observed from the watch tower in the Arb, you can see steam rising from the Sherman Crater.
 With several routes up, the glaciers on Baker offer a wide variety of challenge for all hikers or mountaineers alike.

 - $50 “full day experience or a discount for multi-day trip”